alban-read/M1-MICRO-FORTH/dumbint.md

 Get an interactive interpreter running from Day 1, and then build it out.

+The process is incremental, and interactive from the start, as soon as the outer text interpreter works, it is used to test the next features added.

 ### expedience

 It is ok to start by using some functions from the standard C library to get up and running.

-Later may migrate to only use system calls.
+Later may migrate to only use system calls and internal system functions.

 ASCII text is used for function names and vaiables, not Unicode